Ruuben Kaalep: Poetry

 In 2020, Kaalep published his first poetry book, Litoriinamere loits & teisi luuletusi.
 It includes poems written from his high school time up to his parliamentary work.
 Kaalep published simultaneously two versions of the book: one using the Latin alphabet, the other in runes.
 The runic version of his book is the first runic book published in Estonian language since the Middle Ages.

-Kaalep's poetry is considered diverse: there is doggerel, love poetry, nature meditations and ethnofuturism.
+Kaalep's poetry is considered diverse: including doggerel, love poetry, nature meditations and ethnofuturism.
 According to Karl Martin Sinijärv, Kaalep is able to use his novel imagery and cool substance to create an entirely enjoyable poetic picture out of even old and supposedly boring metre.
 Rauno Alliksaar, however, has been critical of Kaalep's "dripping and sometimes thinly metaphored patriotism" and Aare Pilv of his "patriotic-militaristic eroticism".
 Siim Lill, on the other hand, describes Kaalep's poems as "sustained by a thorough self-irony", adding: "The author is aware of the addressees and impact of his words – that his texts irritate even beforehand, that nationalism automatically creates polemics.
 Thus, for the reader who supports Kaalep's position the texts are amusing, but for the reader who bounces off they become a grain of sand, scratching even when one understands that the words are consciously directed to irritate him."

 Kaalep himself has described his poetic credo as follows: "Art is to express what cannot be expressed in words, while poetry is even more complicated, as it returns to express in words what cannot be expressed in words."

 In 2022, Kaalep won a special prize at Otepää Parish Rhymed Chronicle awards for his poem "Hexameter of Päidla".

 Personal life

 His father was poet, playwright, literary critic and translator Ain Kaalep.
-From 2012 until 2017 he studied history at University of Tartu.
+From 2012 until 2017 he studied history at the University of Tartu.

-Kaalep is an adherent of Estonian native faith.
+Kaalep is an adherent of the Estonian native faith.